Mechanical Enterprises Sabrecoil

 |Rated load||12 V DC, 0.5 W maximum (1980)|

 Sabrecoil keyboards are not widely encountered.
 A few examples are now known:

 - Acorn used a 60-key Sabrecoil array for the first four versions of the Acorn Atom (Issues 1 through 4).
 They dropped Sabrecoil with Issue 5 of the Atom (the final version), changing over to Futaba ML discrete mechanical switches in the process.
 Acorn would continue with discrete mechanical switches for some years.

 - AMD specified Sabrecoil for their evaluation kit for the AmZ8000 CPU: a key array matching the design of that used in the Atom (switch frame and the distinctive keycaps) can be seen in their advertisements (see Documentation below).
 This keyboard appears to be based on the same 60-key array as used by the Acorn Atom, but with the three double-width keys there are only 57 keys in total.

 - Powertran’s PSI Comp 80 kit-built computer use two arrays: a 56-key main array and a separate 16-key numeric keypad.
 The main array is also a 60-position unit, this time with four key stations unpopulated.
-These could be seen clearly on an eBay advertisement that has since been erased by eBay.
-It can also be seen in an advertisment in Computing Today from June 1979.

 All literature scanned by Bitsavers unless otherwise noted.